-In the primary memory, a complete set of welding data settings are created which can be stored in the welding data memory.
+In the primary memory, a complete set of welding data settings are created, which can be stored in the welding data memory.

-When welding, it is always the content of the primary memory which controls the process.
-It is therefore also possible to recall welding data settings from the welding data memory to the primary memory.
+When welding, the process is always controlled by the content of the primary memory.
+For this reason, it is also possible to recall welding data settings from the welding data memory to the primary memory.

-Note that the primary memory always contains the most recently set welding data settings.
+Note, the primary memory always contains the most recently set of welding data settings.
 These can be recalled from the welding data memory or individually altered settings.
 In other words, the primary memory is never empty or "reset".